awslabs/kubeflow-manifests/docs/deployment/prerequisites.md

    - [python](https://www.python.org/downloads/) - A programming language used for automated installation scripts.
    - [pip](https://pip.pypa.io/en/stable/installation/) - A package installer for python.

-1. Created an EKS cluster
+1. Creating an EKS cluster
     - If you do not have an existing cluster, run the following command to create an EKS cluster.
 More details about cluster creation via `eksctl` can be found [here](https://eksctl.io/usage/creating-and-managing-clusters/).
+    - Various controllers in Kubeflow deployment use IAM roles for service accounts(IRSA).
+An OIDC provider must exist for your cluster to use IRSA.
+        - **Note:** If you are using an existing cluster, Create an OIDC provider and associate it with for your EKS cluster by running the following command:
+        ```
+        eksctl utils associate-iam-oidc-provider --cluster ${CLUSTER_NAME} \
+        --region ${CLUSTER_REGION} --approve
+        ```
-    - Substitute values for the CLUSTER_NAME and CLUSTER_REGION in the script below
+    - Substitute values for the `CLUSTER_NAME` and `CLUSTER_REGION` in the script below
         ```
         export CLUSTER_NAME=$CLUSTER_NAME
         export CLUSTER_REGION=$CLUSTER_REGION